1856 – Bridging The Father Of Waters.

 In Chicago in May 1853, two business men from Iowa City were sent to the C&RI Board Meetings, commissioned by our fair city to twist some arms while sweetening the deal just a bit.
 Iowa City’s LeGrand Byington and William Penn Clarke offered M&M Railroad – which was working in Iowa alongside the C&RI – a $50,000 bonus – payable to M&M with two conditions – 1) Iowa City becomes M&M’s primary destination out of Davenport, and 2) M&M completes the 55-mile track into Iowa City on or before January 1, 1856.
 Read more here.

 In order to unite these two railroad lines – the C&RI of Illinois and the M&M of Iowa – it was necessary to form a new corporation that would be given recognition and empowerment in both states.
-So, in 1853, the Railroad Bridge Company was incorporated and authorized to “build, maintain, and use a railroad bridge over the Mississippi River … in such a manner as shall not materially obstruct or interfere with the free navigation of said river.”
+So, on January 17.
+1853, the Rock Island Bridge Company was incorporated and authorized to “build, maintain, and use a railroad bridge over the Mississippi River … in such a manner as shall not materially obstruct or interfere with the free navigation of said river.”
 Proponents of the project, of course, touted Rock Island as an ideal location for the bridge as it provided a direct rail link between New York City, the Mississippi Valley, and the Far West.

 Project engineers – drawing from an 1837 topographical survey by Lt.
 Robert E. Lee (see below) and other surveys – deemed the site of Rock Island ideal, so construction of the new bridge started on July 16, 1853, and lasted for nearly three years.
-The construction involved three sections—a bridge across a narrow portion of the Mississippi between the Illinois shore and Rock Island, a line of tracks across Rock Island, and the long bridge between the island and the Iowa shore.
+The construction involved three sections—a bridge across a narrow portion of the Mississippi between the Illinois shore and Rock Island, a line of tracks across Rock Island, and the long bridge between the island and the Iowa shore – which began on September 1, 1854.
+Read more here.

 This map of the western part of Rock Island is from a survey of the Rock Island Rapids conducted by Robert E. Lee in 1837.
 Upstream from Fort Armstrong (far left) is a piece of Rock Island that protrudes out into the main channel of the river, labeled “Traders Vista.”
 It is close to the location of a cabin (and later a house that remains today) occupied by Col. George Davenport, who was the Fort’s sutler and trader of goods after whom the city was named.
 Apparently from this spot, Davenport would look up and down stream for potential customers of his trade.
 Trader’s Vista became the starting location of the bridge that would run across the main channel of the river.
 In the northwest (upper left) corner – in Davenport – is land and a house occupied by Antoine LeClaire, who donated the land for the beginnings of the first railroad in Iowa – the Mississippi and Missouri Railroad.
 LeClaire’s house would eventually become the first railroad depot in Iowa!